stars, sex and nudity buzz : 05/9/2012

 "It's that naughty, ‘I have to have you now, I'm craving you and I want you and I need you kind of thing,’” said Whelihan.
 “So that's romantic."

-with the title stars, sex and nudity buzz : 05/9/2012.
-You can bookmark this page URL http://duk78.blogspot.com/2012/05/stars-sex-and-nudity-buzz-0592012.html.
+You have read this article Fifty Shades of Grey / HBO's Girls with the title stars, sex and nudity buzz : 05/9/2012.
+You can bookmark this page URL https://duk78.blogspot.com/2012/05/stars-sex-and-nudity-buzz-0592012.html.
 Thanks!